What is Plasma Mobile?¶

 The Index file manager (from the Maui Project but designed for both Android and Plasma Mobile)

 vPlayer, a video player that can play local and remote files, along with support for searching and playing YouTube videos

 (Note: The list of included software will change often.
 We’ll attempt to keep this list updated but it may be inaccurate at times.)

 Other software can be installed from Discover.
 Any Qt5 app (including software designed for the desktop, such as Calligra) will run without many issues, though it will still be difficult to use on a touch display.
-Currently, software built with the GTK toolkit will run, but with major scaling issues, and without any support for the on-screen keyboard.
+GTK software can also run as well, though for mobile optimization they will need to have implemented libhandy.
 If possible, use software built with Kirigami for best results.